 Its Restoration Redefined.
 Guaranteed.

-Sick Building Syndrome and Mold
+The Link Between Sick Building Syndrome and Mold

 The rise in indoor environmental health issues emerged due to new building codes in the 1970s that called for reduced energy and greater insulating factors when building built homes and businesses.
-As the structures became more air tight, it became more and more difficult for indoor air to exchange with outdoor air, and this increase the amount of overall indoor contaminants.
+As the structures became more airtight, it became more and more difficult for indoor air to exchange with outdoor air, and this increase the amount of overall indoor contaminants.
 Suddenly, “Sick Building Syndrome” became a thing and those with mold allergies suffered reactions every time they would enter.

 How do you feel at home?
 Do you feel good?
 Can you breathe freely?
 No headaches?